codefellows-seattle-javascript-401d23/02-Scope-Exercise/answers.md

   - For example, identify the high level steps in a line by line overview and then define what each of those steps are accomplishing.

 Answer: During the compilation/hoisting phase in the global scope, it runs through and sees the delaration of a variable `foo` and a function `bar`.
 These are hoisted to the top and not assigned values at this point.
 It looks in the function bar and hoists a new variable foo and a function baz.
-It then looks in baz and sees a new variable bam (which I think is actually then attached to the window or global scope because it is not declared).
+It then looks in baz and as I understand does not hoist `bam` because it is not declared (I believe it does get hoisted to the window or global scope when it is assigned).

 3. Write an explanation, using as much space as you need, relating to how the second stage of execution for this file operates.